-- 6. Loosen the jam nut and turn the outer height adjustment bolt to adjust the height of the outer end of the pivot rail. - 7.
-Move the cutting head so the blade is positioned over the center of the front main bed rail. - 8.
+- 1. Move the cutting head so the blade is positioned over the center of the front main bed rail. - 2.
 Measure the distance between the bottom of the blade and the bed rail at each end of the bed rail.
 The bed rail should measure 15" (375 mm) (+ 1.0 mm on the outer end) from the blade at each end of the rail.

-- 9. Loosen the bed rail clamping bolts and turn the adjustment bolts to move the bed rails to the blade if necessary. - 10.
-Retighten the clamping bolts and adjustment bolts. - 11.
-Without adjusting the cutting head height, check the three remaining main bed rails and the rear pivot rail.
+- 3. Loosen the bed rail clamping bolts and turn the adjustment bolts to move the bed rails to the blade if necessary. - 4.
+Retighten the clamping bolts and adjustment bolts. - 5.
+Without adjusting the cutting head height, check the four main bed rails.
 Adjust them so that all measure the same distance from the blade at both ends of the bed rail.